Sperling Prostate Center

 The strategy of using active surveillance (AS) is increasingly recommended to low-risk prostate cancer (PCa) patients as a way to avoid or delay overtreatment.
 This is a new way of thinking; before the New Millennium, PCa was assumed to be multi-focal and most men with more than 10 years of life expectancy were hurried into surgery or radiation.
 Today’s terminology includes words that might have been meaningless a decade ago, e.g. indolent cancer, very low risk disease, and focal disease are all consistent with the growing movement toward AS.

-Why is FLA a better solution?
-Knowing that it is the natural history of Gleason 4 PCa to progress, FLA removes the risk of waiting to see when and how this will occur, and possibly missing a treatment window.
-FLA is a middle ground between no treatment and radical treatment, and all future treatment options are still possible.
+Why is focal therapy a preferred solution for qualified patients?
+Knowing that it is the natural history of Gleason 4 PCa to progress, focal treatment is an attractive alternative to Active Surveillance because it offers the potential of permanent cancer control.
+In addition, thanks to continual monitoring as occurs with AS and all other PCa treatments, any new cancer activity is detected very early when all future treatment options are still possible.
 If you or a loved one has been diagnosed with PCa that includes Gleason pattern 4, call our Center for a free consultation to find out how we can help.

 NOTE: This content is solely for purposes of information and does not substitute for diagnostic or medical advice.
 Talk to your doctor if you are experiencing pelvic pain, or have any other health concerns or questions of a personal medical nature.